Spycsh/python-unittest-htmlTestRunner-GitHub-Action-demo/README.md

 If you have viewed the video of the same topic about Jenkins, I would say this repo use GitHub Action to ease testers from the complex settings of their Jenkins.
 Users can see the results in `result.html` after each push or PR to their repo.

-So Jenkins and GitHub Action, which would you prefer?
+So Jenkins and GitHub Action, which would you prefer :smirk: ?